Arunachal Pradesh: Religion

 In 1971, the percentage of Christians in the state was 0.79%.
-This increased to 10.3% by 1991 and by 2011 it had crossed 30%.
+This increased to 10.3% by 1991 and by 2011 it had crossed 25%.

 Languages

 The speakers of major languages of the state according to the 2011 census are Nyishi (20.74%), Adi (17.35%, includes Adi and Gallong), Nepali (6.89%), Tagin (4.54%), Bhotia (4.51%), Wancho (4.23%), Assamese (3.9%), Bangla (3.65%), Hindi (3.45%), Chakma (3.40%), Apatani (3.21%), Mishmi (3.04%), Tangsa (2.64%), Nocte (2.19%), Bhojpuri (2.04%) and Sadri (1.03%).

-The vast majority of Arunachal Pradesh speaks Tani languages of the Sino-Tibetan language family.
+The vast majority of Arunachal Pradesh speaks Tani languages of the Tibeto-Burman language family.
 Tani people are indigenous to central Arunachal Pradesh, including (moving from west to east) the Nyishi, the Apatani, the Tagin, the Galo, the Bokar, the Adi, the Padam, the Pasi, and the Minyong.
 The Tani languages are noticeably characterised by an overall relative uniformity, suggesting relatively recent origin and dispersal within their present-day area of concentration.
 Most of the Tani languages are mutually intelligible with at least one other Tani language, meaning that the area constitutes a dialect chain, as was once found in much of Europe; only Apatani and Milang stand out as relatively unusual in the Tani context.
 Tani languages are among the better-studied languages of the region.

 To the east of the Tani area lie three virtually undescribed and highly endangered languages of the "Mishmi" group of Tibeto-Burman: Idu, Digaru and Mishmi people.
 A number of speakers of these languages are also found in Tibet.
-The relationships of these languages, both amongst one another and to other area languages, are as yet uncertain.
+The relationships of these languages, both among one another and to other area languages, are as yet uncertain.
 Further south, one finds the Singpho (Kachin) language, which is primarily spoken by large populations in Myanmar's Kachin State, and the Nocte and Wancho languages, which show affiliations to certain Naga languages spoken to the south in modern-day Nagaland.

 To the west and north of the Tani area are found at least one and possibly as many as four Bodic languages, including Dakpa and Tshangla language; within modern-day India, these languages go by the cognate but, in usage, distinct designations Monpa and Memba.
 Most speakers of these languages or closely related Bodic languages are found in neighbouring Bhutan and Tibet, and Monpa and Memba populations remain closely adjacent to these border regions.